What does Section 504 ensure for individuals with disabilities?

 Prepare for the GACE Educational Leadership Exam with our targeted quizzes.
 Test your knowledge with flashcards and multiple-choice questions, complete with hints and explanations, to enhance your readiness for the exam!

-Section 504 of the Rehabilitation Act of 1973 is significant legislation that aims to protect the rights of individuals with disabilities.
-It specifically prohibits discrimination against these individuals in programs and activities that receive federal financial assistance.
-This means that any institution or organization that receives federal funds, including schools, must provide equal access and opportunities to individuals with disabilities.
+Section 504 of the Rehabilitation Act of 1973 is a significant piece of legislation designed to protect the rights of individuals with disabilities.
+It ensures that no qualified individual with a disability is denied the benefits of, or subjected to discrimination under, any program or activity receiving federal financial assistance.
+This means that schools, workplaces, and any other federally funded programs must provide equal access and opportunities to individuals with disabilities, making the prohibition of discrimination a core principle of Section 504.

 Subscribe